Living at Home Is Your Choice.

 Our staff welcomes the opportunity to help.
 We are always available to provide information and serve as resources for you and your family.
 Please call today to learn more — we look forward to speaking with you!

 Through Lutheran Senior Services, service-minded individuals find many opportunities to give of their time and talents.
 Whether you volunteer for clerical projects or decide to work directly with seniors, you have the chance to dramatically touch lives.
-Current opportunities to make a difference are now available with LSS Hospice Care and / or Volunteer Money Management.
+Current opportunities to make a difference are now available.

 Lutheran Senior Services Home & Community Based Services, along with other national, state and community organizations, is leading a massive effort to highlight the importance of advance healthcare decision-making—an effort that has culminated in the formal designation of April 16 as National Healthcare Decisions Day (NHDD).

 Take a few minutes now to watch “Imagine.”
 It’s a short video that emphasizes why it’s important to have a plan in place.
 Then when you’re done, decide who you’d want to be your voice in a health care crisis.
 Download the appropriate form for your state and document your wishes for health care.
 Your family will be glad you did.

 - Missouri Bar Association Healthcare DPA and Living Will

 - Additional resources and information are available on the National Healthcare Decisions Day website